Bartallama3D/website/_products/25-c8-escort-redline-360c.md

     change_log: The vehicle platform has been updated to include a rubber pad under the lip that sits on the screen.
   - version: 1.2
     change_log: Newer sturdier packaging and printed color inserts.
 Radar holder now comes with a surface texture applied to enhance visual appeal.
+  - version: 1.3
+    change_log: This version ships with a new platform that supports both the thinner screen found on C8 Corvette's 2020 - 2025 and the new thicker screen found on the 2026 C8 Corvette.
 ---
 Introducing the Bartallama3D™ Radar Holder for the Escort Redline 360c radar detector.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a C8 Corvette.
 This radar holder is not compatible with any other vehicles.